BigBeill/food-website/canadian-nutrient-file/DB_Setup.md

 ```

 3. Create a new user
+   > set password to whatever you would like but ensure to keep it saved to include in .env variable `POSTGRES_DB_PASSWORD` under `./server/.env`

 ```
 createuser myuser --createdb --login --pwprompt
 ```

-4. (optional) Connect to new database to test successful creation
+1. (optional) Connect to new database to test successful creation

 ```
 psql "Canadian Nutrient File"